DarkRoku12/fast-ledger/readme.md

 By favoring a 'naive' architecture and making clever, informed decisions about the way we treat data, we can outperform the 'best' architectural approach, while keeping simplicity.

-This small project borrows inspiration from the book "[Data Oriented Design for Games]("https://www.manning.com/books/data-oriented-design-for-games")".
+This small project borrows inspiration from the book [Data Oriented Design for Games](https://www.manning.com/books/data-oriented-design-for-games).

 ## The strategy